-Below, we talked to Josephine about her job, about the sex industry, and about the work her current organisation Beyond The Streets do with women who are being exploited or decide they don’t want to be selling sex.
+Below, we talk to Josephine about her job, about the sex industry, and about the work her current organisation Beyond The Streets does with women who are being exploited or decide they don’t want to be selling sex.

 Hi Josephine, so to start with, how did you get into the job?